 - The ascetics wanted to know why the fruits where they lived were no longer sweet and delicious.
 The Bodhisatta said it was because they had gotten lazy in their duties, such as having just some of them go out on the morning alms rounds and sharing the food rather than all going out together.

 - The naga asked why the water in his pool changed from being crystal clear to dirty.
 The Bodhisatta said it was because the naga chiefs had become quarrelsome.

 - The tree fairy used to be richly honored and wondered why she no longer got donations.
 The Bodhisatta said it was because she stopped protecting men who passed through that stretch of forest.

-- The partridge could only sing beautifully at the foot of a particular ant hill and wondered why.
+- The partridge could only sing beautifully at the foot of a particular anthill and wondered why.
 The Bodhisatta said there was a pot of treasure buried below it, and Gamani should dig it up and keep it.

 - The village headman wanted to know what caused him to go from being rich, respected, and healthy to poor, miserable, and jaundiced.
-The Bodhisatta answered that he used to deal proper justice to the people, but now took bribes and his judgments were unfair.
+The Bodhisatta answered that he used to deal proper justice to people, but now he took bribes and his judgments were unfair.

 In the Lifetime of the Buddha

 One time the Buddha heard some of his disciples praising his extraordinary wisdom.
-He told them this story so they knew he had also been wise in the past.
+He told them this story so they knew that he had also been wise in the past.